Mental health professionals interested in practice opportunities with Northwest Psychological Resources

 1. Do not be passive and expect full caseloads when arriving.

 3. Be prepared for some degree of financial stress during the initial start-up phase of your business.
+Income will be sparse in the first few months.

 5. Remember that it is your responsibility to market yourself sufficiently to produce the referral stream necessary to support your business and revenue goals.